Jahnavi-art504/Freshco-Hypermarket-Analysis-Excel/README.md

-# Freshco Hypermarket Data Analysis Project
+# 🛒Freshco Hypermarket Data Analysis Project
 ## Overview
 This repository contains the excel file and documentation for a data analysis project conducted on Freshco Hypermarket's 2021 data.
 The analysis aims to optimize operational efficiency and marketing strategies by uncovering insights across four main aspects: Order Level, Completion Rate, Customer Level, and Delivery.